HeimmerTime/Project_1/README.md

 Mar ‘21: $7.6 Trillion
 Jun ‘21: $7.9 Trillion

-In this presentation, instead of the US Dollar, we substitute the Fed Balance Sheet as the denominator when looking at a number of asset classes to see what is actually going up in value vs. the US Dollar.
-Instead of going up, because the US Dollar is going down in value via expansionary monetary policy.
+In this presentation, instead of the US Dollar, we substitute the Fed Balance Sheet as the denominator when looking at a number of asset classes.
+We wanted to determine what is actually increasing in value versus increasing in value, because the US Dollar is going down via expansionary monetary policy.

 <graph of CPI / Fed BS>